galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_JUPYTER-trajectories/tutorial.md

 However, we tried that, and it called far too many clusters given the depth of sequencing in this dataset.
 Let's stick with our known cell types and move from there.

 ## Working in a group?
 Decision-time!
-If you are working in a group, you can now divide up a decision here with one *control* and the rest varied numbers so that you can compare results throughout the tutorials.
+If you are working in a group, you can now divide up a decision here with one *control* and the rest can vary numbers so that you can compare results throughout the tutorials.
 - Control
    - Go straight to the PAGA section
 - Everyone else: